 Android users have a lesser will to pay for applications (partly caused by the overall income level and payability).
 If you plan to create a free app and your goal is to cover a wider audience without making those people pay or you want to monetize your app by advertising – Android could be a winner here.

-App development cost for both IOS and Android is almost the same, still it can vary depending on several aspects: hourly rates, time spent, adaptation.
+Mobile app development cost estimate for both IOS and Android is almost the same, still it can vary depending on several aspects: hourly rates, time spent, adaptation.
 Analyse your project needs and choose the platform according to your final goal.

 P.S.
 Never forget about your target audience.
 Those are people you are trying to solve problems for or send a message to.
 Try to put yourself in their place or ask them directly… and grab some statistics.
 We had a case when our customer (the biggest luxury boutique in Ukraine) simply declined the android version of the application because all of its customers were simply using iPhones.